 Note: If your product has to be approved before selling it on Amazon, requirements state you must purchase the professional seller’s plan.

-After you’ve been approved to sell your products, it’s time to get them on the site.
+After you’ve been approved to start selling products on Amazon, it’s time to get them on the site.

 If you’re reselling products from other manufacturers, you’ll be required to list the condition (new or used) and shipping options before your product goes live.

-If your products are proprietary and aren’t currently selling on Amazon, barcodes, SKUs, product descriptions and prices are required for each listing.
+If your products are proprietary and aren’t currently selling on Amazon, barcodes, stock-keeping unit (SKU) codes, product descriptions and prices are required for each listing.

 Promoting and Advertising Your Products